-" Heath Ledger once said.
+"I love acting.
+Oh, God, I love it.
+But all this fame and attention " Heath Ledger once said.
 "I'm not supernatural.
 I've done nothing extremely special to deserve the position.
 It happens every couple of years, and it's happened to hundreds of people before me."

 Despite his self-deprecating declarations, the truth is Heath was more than a bit special.
 Disarmingly friendly and with a charismatic screen presence, the muscular Aussie had a stubbornly non-conformist edge that endeared him to his fans.

 Named after the brooding hero of Wuthering Heights, Heathcliff Andrew Ledger was born in Perth, Australia, on April 4, 1979, to Kim, a mining engineer and racing enthusiast, and French teacher Emma.
 His parents divorced when Heath was ten, but the youngster was remarkably unaffected by the split.
 "The point I got to very quickly after my parents\' divorce," he explained, "was to realise they were just human."

 While still at school, and encouraged by his older sister Catherine, Heath developed his stage craft with the Globe Shakespeare company in Perth.
 His skills were not limited just to acting, though.
 He was also a talented sportsman played on the school hockey team and persuaded fellow pupils at Guildford Boy\'s Grammar School to enter a national dance competition, going on to lead them to victory as the first all-male group to win the event.

 Leaving school at 16, Heath soon revealed the determination that served him so well in his career, when he set off on the 2,600-mile journey to Sydney in search of fame and fortune.